[ LAB HISTORY ]

 The LabStrategy aims to increase developmental knowledge by interpreting a city or port's local infrastructure.
 This is done by creating Urban sceneries that allow the requalification of degraded areas.
 LabStrategy also researches global territory configurations by diagnosing and projecting new urban experiences that arise from the sceneries created by the strategic systems.
 This network of strategic systems provides the possibility to create a connection between cities, urban centers, and port areas.
 This is characterized by tourist attractions that are connected by the infrastructure implementations that are capable of restructuring the urban space, which allows the recreation of complex territories.

 [ GOALS ]

-Among the main guiding elements, the Laboratory will follow as a development thesis the following questions:
+Among the guiding principles the Lab will use, as a development theory, the following inquiries: